Hiya! Bjork here checking in for Pinch of Yum’s monthly traffic and income report.

 The short answer: Yes.
 100% possible.

-The reason I want to bring this up is because we haven’t done a great job of demonstrating that on Pinch of Yum.
+The reason I want to bring this up is that we haven’t done a great job of demonstrating that on Pinch of Yum.
 We’ve done a decent job, but not a great job.
 At least not in these income reports.

 One of the reasons is because we don’t include any earnings from Food Blogger Pro, so at a quick glance it can seem like the majority of our income comes from ads.
 True, a lot of it does, but it’s about 50/50 when you include Food Blogger Pro in the mix.